COVID-19 Cases, Hospitalizations Continue Falling in North Texas, Statewide

 Tarrant County

-Tarrant County reported another 5 COVID-19 deaths Tuesday along with 261 new cases of the virus.
+Tarrant County reported another nine COVID-19 deaths Thursday along with 142 new cases of the virus.

 Denton County

-Denton County reported 115 new cases of the COVID-19 virus Tuesday and nine new deaths.
+Denton County reported 74 new cases of the COVID-19 virus Thursday and zero new deaths.

 Collin County